 The role of international organisations in the development of sustainable consumption is fundamental but it is centred, primarily, on the promotion of weak sustainable consumption.
+The analysis of strategies, policies and activities developed by international organisations in relation to sustainable consumption carried out in the study "Report on sustainable consumption in the

-The article by Fuchs and Loreck (2005) concludes that despite the fact that international organisations are developing major work in raising awareness of sustainable consumption, the majority of their activities are centred on weak sustainable consumption.
+Mediterranean region" (Ecología y Desarrollo, 2007) concludes that despite the fact that international organisations are developing major work in raising awareness of sustainable consumption, the majority of their activities are centred on weak sustainable consumption.
 Strong sustainable consumption has been marginalised in the majority of the political debates not only by organisations such as the OECD and the WTO but also in global institutions such as the United Nations and national organisations such as various governments throughout the Mediterranean.
-The article adds that a global governance of strong sustainable consumption must be developed using new political strategies that link non-governmental organisations related to sustainable consumption.
+The article by Fuchs and Loreck (2005) supports these conclusions and adds that a global governance of strong sustainable consumption must be developed using new political strategies that link non-governmental organisations related to sustainable consumption.

-The lack of interest in strong sustainable consumption by institutions and international organisations is usually attributed to diverse factors, among which are: 1) the fact that there are various definitions of sustainable consumption that often compete against each other (UNEP 2002).
+The lack of interest in strong sustainable consumption by institutions and international organisations is usually attributed to diverse factors among which are: 1) the fact that there are various and different definitions of sustainable consumption that often compete against each other (UNEP 2002).
 2) the weakness of international organisations dedicated to the promotion of strong sustainable consumption.
 As a consequence of this weakness international organisations have decided to take a more conservative position on this highly relevant topic in a capitalistic society.

-Another conclusion provided by the Fusch and Loreck study (2005) is that the majority of the studies and activities undertaken by both UNEP (United Nations Environmental Programme) and UN DESA (United Nations Department of Economic and Social Affairs) as well as those by the OECD are centred on isolated events and do not constitute continuous processes of sustainable consumption development.
+Another conclusion provided by the Fusch and Loreck study (2005) is that the majority of the studies and activities done by both UNEP (United Nations Environmental Programme) and UN DESA (United Nations Department of Economic and Social Affairs) as well as those by the OECD are centred on isolated events and do not constitute continuous processes of sustainable consumption development.

-On the other hand, most importantly the actions developed from the UNEP strategic report 'Opportunities for Consumption' (UNEP 2001) have been centred on the development of the SCOPE programme (Sustainable Consumption Opportunities for Europe).
-This project has been developed as an initiative to increase the awareness of policy-making agents regarding the topic of sustainable consumption.
+On the other hand, most importantly the actions developed from the UNEP strategic report "Opportunities for Consumption" (UNEP 2001) have been centred on the development of the SCOPE programme (Sustainable Consumption Opportunities for Europe).
+This project has been developed as an initiative to increase the awareness of policy-creating agents regarding the topic of sustainable consumption.
 This programme includes a discussion and some recommendations for actions centred especially on the development of relationships between civil society organisations.
-However, according to Fuchs and Loreck (2995), this programme has two principal weaknesses: 1) it is primarily focused on Eastern European countries and recently independent countries due to the availability of funds for focusing on these countries; 2) the resulting coalition activities were on isolated actions lacking a continuous change management process.
-In 2002 UNEP developed a new report entitled 'Global Status Report' in which it identified 6 areas where they see the need for greater efforts towards sustainable consumption.
-UNEP itself has developed a series of 10-year framework programmes in which it attempts to accelerate the change towards sustainable consumption and production.
-These plans are putting into action numerous activities; however, various authors suggest that UNEP should overcome the current explicit exclusion of strong sustainable consumption activities and policies (Fuchs & Loreck 2005).
+However, this programme, according to Fuchs and Loreck (2995) has two principal weaknesses: 1) it is primarily focused on Eastern European countries and recently independent countries due to the availability of funds for focusing on these countries; 2) the resulting coalition activities were on isolated actions lacking a continuous change management process.
+In 2002 UNEP developed a new report titled "Global Status Report" in which it identified 6 areas where they see the need for greater efforts towards sustainable consumption.
+UNEP itself has developed a series of 10-year framework programmes in which it attempts to accelerate the change towards sustainable commerce and production.
+These plans are putting into action numerous activities (Ecología v Desarrollo 2007); however, various authors suggest that UNEP should overcome the current explicit exclusion of strong sustainable consumption activities and policies (Fuchs & Loreck 2005).

-Lastly, businesses have an increasingly greater capacity to influence governments and questions of global governance.
-With regard to their corporate social responsibility policies, leading businesses are developing information campaigns on the environmental impact of their products.
-Some highly regulated sectors, such as alcoholic drinks, are changing their strategies to adapt to the law, but also to positively influence consumption behaviours that are considered harmful.
+Lastly, businesses are getting an increasingly greater capacity to influence governments and questions of global governance.
+Leading businesses with regards to their corporate social responsibility policies are developing information campaigns about the environmental impact of their products.
+Some highly regulated sectors, such as alcoholic drinks, are changing their strategies to adapt to the law but also to positively influence consumption behaviours that are considered harmful.